Location: 275B Lehotsky Hall

-Ph.D University of Minnesota (Recreation, Park and Leisure Sciences)
+Ph.D University of Minnesota (Division of Recreation, Park and Leisure Services)

 Over the last 30 years Dr. Norman has conducted a wide range of recreation and tourism research for private, federal, state and local recreation and tourism organizations in South Carolina, North Carolina, Michigan, Minnesota, Virginia and Wisconsin.
 His research has focused on community tourism development, leisure travel decision making, tourism marketing and the study of niche travel markets (i.e., agritourism, heritage tourism, sport tourism, fisheries tourism, culinary tourism and nature-based tourism).
 His current research examines the contribution and impact of tourism to the sustainability rural and coastal communities and regions.
 Dr. Norman works closely with graduate students from around the world conducting theoretically-based, applied recreation and tourism research that assists both the tourism industry and leisure service providers.Publications: (last 5 years)

 Bachman, J. R., Backman, K. F., and Norman, W. C. (Accepted, 2014).
 A segmentation of music volunteers at the 2013 Austin City Limits Music Festival.
 Journal of Convention and Event Tourism.